Health Administration Leadership Institute (HALI)

 Universities are well prepared to teach leaders technical skills needed on the job.
 They provide educational experiences that help the student discover or practice some of the behavioral competencies needed to be effective leaders.
 However, these efforts are not enough.
 It is important to be intentional about making leadership development a priority. if University programs are to fulfill their promise to adequately prepare students for the challenges that will face them in the health services workplace.

-- Provide a structured educational experience that encompasses the principles and concepts of leadership to both graduate and undergraduate students in the Health Administration Program.
-Other College of Health students would be offered the opportunity to attend the Healthcare Leadership Institute programs.
+- Provide educational experiences that encompasses the principles and concepts that define excellence in leadership to both graduate and undergraduate students in Brooks College of Health programs